Written By: Dr. Adam McLeod, ND, BSc

 As fasting before chemotherapy is further researched it is likely that other mechanisms will be discovered that explain this differential protection.
 Even without a fully defined biochemical mechanism for this protection, it is clear that fasting does make a substantial difference.
 Do not implement a fasting protocol before chemotherapy without the supervision of a qualified health professional.
 It is essential that you are monitored during this process because fasting is not safe for everyone.

-If you are currently doing chemotherapy make sure that you contact a Naturopathic Physician who focuses on oncology.
+If you are currently doing chemotherapy make sure that you contact a Naturopathic Physician who focuses on cancer care.
 There are many different naturopathic therapies which not only increase the effectiveness of the chemotherapy but they can act to reduce side effects from the chemotherapy.
 These natural approaches are safe to use with chemotherapy when they are used under the supervision of an experienced Naturopathic doctor.
-A Naturopathic Doctor that works with oncology will take the time to look at your case and help you effectively integrate these approaches into your program.
+A Naturopathic Doctor that works with integrative cancer treatments will take the time to look at your case and help you effectively integrate these approaches into your program.